First Week Overview for Fall 2014 Incoming Students

 The accreditation standards of the American Bar Association require that an official copy of your final undergraduate transcript, demonstrating that you have received your Bachelors Degree, be on file at your law school.
 The transcript must be official and sent directly from the institution in which you graduated to: Washburn University School of Law, Admissions Office, 1700 SW College Ave., Topeka, KS 66621.
 Please note: copies of transcripts provided to LSDAS, for admissions purposes, do not fulfill this requirement.

-Section assignments affect textbook purchases for all classes except Criminal Law and Legal Analysis, Research, and Writing (LARW).
-You may purchase all textbooks after being notified of your sub-section assignment.
+Section assignments affect textbook purchases.
+You may purchase textbooks after being notified of your section assignment sometime in July.
 See First Semester Class Schedules for information about ordering textbooks.

 In addition, there is a $35 per semester student activity fee.